Winter breaks on Mull – how to best prepare

 You could take a land based tour with the award winning Nature Scotland.
-They are based near by, and offer a discount to our guests.
+They are based near by.
 Boat trips do not run at this time of year – but you can sea watch from along the coast.

-It’s November and we seem to be having a prolonged calm and dry spell of weather, lovely conditions for walking.
-Even though it isn’t snowing, it does still get very cold.
-So it is still important to take the right precautions, wear the right clothing and footwear, check the weather forecasts.
+Winter weather can be wild but it can also be wonderful calm.
+Whilst it doesn’t snow that often, it can still be very cold.
+So it is important to take the right precautions, wear the right clothing and footwear, check the weather forecasts.
 Don’t take risks.
 Let someone know where you are going.